 Whatever, let’s just eat!

-Sure they’re usually eaten alone with a cold beer for the Super Bowl, but we’d be the last to judge if you also whip up a batch of white rice to go alongside.
-You’ll thank us.
+Sure they’re usually eaten alone with a cold beer for the Super Bowl, but we’d be the last to judge if you also whip up a batch of white rice to go alongside!

 1. White Pepper Chicken Wings

-These salty, crispy oven-baked White Pepper Wings are a new Woks of Life favorite.
-The flavor of the white pepper sounds like it would be innocuous—dare I say even boring to the uninitiated—but do not miss out on this recipe!
-It’s bursting with umami chicken goodness, is incredibly easy to put together, and can be marinated in advance.
+These salty, crispy, oven-baked White Pepper Wings are a new Woks of Life favorite.
+The flavor of the white pepper sounds like it would be innocuous—dare I say, even boring to the uninitiated—but do not miss out on this recipe!
+It’s bursting with umami chicken goodness and is crispy without deep-frying.
+It’s also incredibly easy to put together and can be marinated in advance.
 People will be scrambling to get the last one!

 It wouldn’t be a Woks of Life chicken wing roundup without our favorite Takeout-style Chicken Wings.
-These bad boys are better than what you’ll get at the neighborhood joint.
-On that note, has the art of the takeout chicken wing been totally lost or is it just us?
+These bad boys are just as good as (or perhaps better than?) what you’ll get at the neighborhood joint.
 Many of our readers have come to LOVE this recipe.
 If you’re looking for extra spice, you can also try our Spicy Fried Takeout Chicken Wings.

 If there were ever a time to get in the spirit of a soda-spiked chicken wing, it’s the Super Bowl.
 This Coca Cola Chicken Wings recipe is a retro classic that results in a gloriously shiny glazed soy-sauce infused coating.